Drodge History, Family Crest & Coats of Arms

 Some of the Drodge family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Drodge family to the New World and Oceana
+Migration of the Drodge family

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become powerful new nations.
 Among early immigrants of the Drodge surname to cross the Atlantic and come to North America were: Thomas Drake who landed in Massachusetts in 1620.
 The family settled in most of the New England states by the late 17th century.
 Mr Drake settled at Hingham Mass in 1635.